Post-Hoc Reasoning in Chain of Thought: Decoding and Steering Pre-Committed Answers: Probe Logit Lens

 \section{Probe Logit Lens}

-For each model--dataset pair, we apply the unembedding $W_U$ to both the task probe and its inverse and compute logits.
-Figure~\ref{fig:logit-lens} reports the tokens corresponding to the top five logits after filtering out tokens with non-alphabetical characters or camel-case text.
-The "+" label under each dataset denotes the probe direction, while the "-" label denotes the negative probe direction (or, the direction of the probe that predicts the opposite class).
+For each model--dataset pair, we apply the unembedding $W_U$ to both the task probe and its negation and compute logits.
+Table~\ref{tab:logit-lens} reports the tokens corresponding to the top five logits after filtering out tokens with non-alphabetical characters.
+The ``+'' label under each dataset denotes the probe direction, while the ``$-$'' label denotes the negative probe direction (or, the direction of the probe that predicts the opposite class).

 We filter to only include alphabetical tokens to increase the probability that each token has interpretable semantic content, and is common to English (and thus more interpretable to the authors).
-While some tokens are incomprehensible, or appear to derive from non-English languages or code, others very clearly correspond to parts of or full English words, and often their semantic content is highly similar to the semantic content we might expect an "answer feature" to carry.
+While some tokens are incomprehensible, or appear to derive from non-English languages or code, others very clearly correspond to parts of or full English words, and often their semantic content is highly similar to the semantic content we might expect an ``answer feature'' to carry.